avidale/word-mover-grammar/README.md

 ### Usage
 #### Basic parsing
-WMG production rules can be described in a YAML-like file.
+WMG production rules can be described in a text file with the following syntax:

-Lowercase tokens represent terminals, and capitalized tokens - terminals.
+- Lowercase tokens represent terminals, and capitalized tokens - terminals.
-If this is too ambiguous, you can prepend non-terminals with `$` symbol and/or put terminals into single brackets.
+You can also prepend non-terminals with `$` symbol and/or put terminals into single brackets.
+- Left- and right-hand sides of productions can be separated with `:` or `->` tokens.
+- Different right-hand-sides of the same production can be separated with `|` symbol or with newline followed by several whitespaces.
+In the latter case, each RHS can be prepended with `-`, which makes the format YAML-compatible.
+- One-line comments can start with `#` symbol.

 The snippet below shows how to create a simple grammar and parser:
 ```python
 import word_mover_grammar as wmg